5.1 Wound Classification & Staging

 Key Takeaways

-• Pressure injuries are staged 1-4 by depth of visible tissue loss; Unstageable wounds are obscured by slough or eschar and Deep Tissue Injury (DTI) presents as intact maroon or purple discoloration.
+• Pressure injuries are staged 1-4 by depth of visible tissue loss; Unstageable wounds are obscured by slough or eschar, and a Deep Tissue Pressure Injury (DTPI) presents as intact or non-intact maroon or purple non-blanchable discoloration.

 • The Wagner classification grades diabetic foot ulcers 0 through 5, where Grade 0 is intact at-risk skin and Grade 5 is gangrene of the whole foot requiring amputation referral.

-• Arterial ulcers sit on distal toes with punched-out edges, pale wound beds, severe pain, diminished pulses, and an Ankle-Brachial Index (ABI) below 0.9.
+• Arterial ulcers sit on distal toes and bony prominences with punched-out edges, pale dry beds, severe pain, diminished pulses, and an Ankle-Brachial Index (ABI) below 0.9.

 • Venous ulcers appear in the medial gaiter area with irregular borders, heavy drainage, hemosiderin staining, and pulses that are usually present.

-• A Braden Scale score of 18 or lower flags the patient as at risk for pressure injury and should trigger turning schedules and surface upgrades within the plan of care.
+• A Braden Scale score of 18 or lower flags the patient as at risk for pressure injury and should trigger turning schedules and support-surface upgrades within the plan of care.

 Why Wound Staging Matters For The PTA